 What's it like to live with?

-My initial impression was that it would never suit my family - with a six- foot 16-yo boy, a 14-yo girl and a 10-yo boy.
+My initial impression was that it would never suit my family - with a six-foot 16-yo boy, a 14-yo girl and a 10-yo boy.
 I was concerned about the interior and how we would possibly fit everybody plus three school bags, two sports bags, a trumpet and my work stuff for morning drop offs.
 The interior is surprisingly spacious; legroom in the back did not require my teenagers to perform yoga moves, and the boot, whilst small - with Tetris-like manoeuvring we soon mastered drops offs with ease.

 Read next: 10 most popular cars on WhichCar

 The first thing I do when I get into a new car is connect my phone, and the Bluetooth functioning on the colour touch screen took me all of 2 minutes to master.
 A sigh of relief came over quickly when I also opened the console to find a USB connection for phone charging – yes, my life is on my phone!
+Even better the 2020 Qashqai has Apple CarPlay and Android Auto so it's easier to make calls, receive texts and use mapping and music apps.

 The radio did not have my station of choice as a pre-saved selection but a quick automatic tune had my songs up and going, and the teens squealed with delight when they discovered that song titles and album art are displayed on the touchscreen.

-I have to mention that the ‘gold class cinema’ sunroof spanning from front window to back seats was a definite highlight for passengers and driver alike.
-Not only did it provide an enormous amount of interior light, it sparked many conversations about cloud formations and aircraft flyovers – great for keeping kids entertained on longer trips.
-I did think however, that if a flock of seagulls took aim the view would not have been so incredible and the automatic cover would have had to be deployed immediately.
+I have to mention that the ‘gold class cinema’ sunroof spanning from the front window to back seats was a definite highlight for passengers and driver alike.
+Not only did it provide an enormous amount of interior light, but it also sparked many conversations about cloud formations and aircraft flyovers – great for keeping kids entertained on longer trips.
+I did think, however, that if a flock of seagulls took aim the view would not have been so incredible and the automatic cover would have had to be deployed immediately.

 Read next: Nissan ‘Qashqai-R’ breaks fastest SUV record